stague/advent-of-code/README.md

 ## Input files
 Input files should go in test/resources based on year and date

+Note: input files are totally optional!
+Only use them if it makes sense for the puzzle you're solving

 PuzzleDay has a `load` function to help find them and parse them in a simple way (one string per newline by default)

 ```